DarkEyes/mFLICA/README.md

 ``` r
 remotes::install_github("DarkEyes/mFLICA")
 ```
-This requires a user to install the "remotes" package before installing VLTimeSeriesCausality.
+This requires a user to install the "remotes" package before installing mFLICA.

 EXAMPLE
 ----------------------------------------------------------------------------------

 In the first step, we have a build-in dataset of 30-individual  time series where ID1, ID2, and ID3 are leaders at coordination intervals: [1,200], [201,400], and [401,600] respectively.
-These individuals move withine two dimentionsal space.
-Time series of each individual represents a sequece of coordinate (x,y) at each time step.
+These individuals move within two-dimensional space.
+Time series of each individual represents a sequence of coordinate (x,y) at each time step.
 A leader is an initiator who initiates coordinated movement that everyone in a faction follows.

 ```{r}
 library(mFLICA)